 Notepad++ is an excellent text editor for Windows.
 It is free, lightweight, feature-rich, and extendable.
 It can handle just about any programming language out there.
 I use it all the time, especially for config files and quick edits that don’t require a bulky IDE.
 Seriously, if you don’t have it, download it now.
 (Not a Windows user?
 Check out Gherkin Syntax Highlighting in Atom.)

 One of the nifty features in Notepad++ is User Defined Language, which allows users to customize the syntax highlighting for any language.
 This is invaluable if you use an obscure language or even create your own.
-To access this feature in version 7.2.2, simply navigate to the Language menu option, go to User Defined Language near the bottom, and choose Define your language….
+To access this feature, simply navigate to the Language menu option, go to User Defined Language near the bottom, and choose Define your language….
 From there, you can create new user language and set stylers for keywords, operators, and other language facets.
 Stylers can set font color, size, and style.
 Users can also import and export UDLs as XML files for sharing.
 Since the highlighting doesn’t rely upon a context-free grammar, it has its limits.
 For example, keywords may still be highlighted when not actually being used as keywords in the language.
 Nevertheless, it’s better than nothing.

 Since I do a lot of behavior-driven test automation development, I created a UDL for Gherkin.
 You can download it from the Automation Panda Github repository – the file is named gherkin_npp_udl.xml.
 Import it into Notepad++ through the User Defined Language window, and you’re ready to go!
 If you download my UDL file from GitHub, make sure to download it as a raw XML file.

 Below is a screen shot of an example feature file:

 (Note: These instructions are based on NotePad++ 7.9.1.)